Whitstable Pearl (2021-2024)

 Rochester is a historic city with a Medieval Cathedral and castle.
 Productions such as BBC’s The Mystery of Edwin Drood (2012) and Great Expectations (1989) have previously filmed in the city.

 Elmley Nature Reserve is a large expanse of marshland located on the Isle of Sheppey.
-The marshes have previously been used by productions such as Great Expectations (2012), Great British Railway Journeys (2014) and A Taste of Britain (2014).
+The marshes have previously been used by productions such as Great Expectations (2012).

 Based in Chatham, Medway is Georgian Fortress, Fort Amherst which is in a 17 acre park like setting with large tunnel complex, woodland, WW2 gun battery and sloping grassland.
 Fort Amherst has also been used as a filming location by Partners in Crime (2015), Sherlock Holmes: A Game of Shadows (2011) and The Mission (1987).